VictorMos2005/Metageno-Guerrero/README.md

 print(combined_plot)
 ```
-## Fig 3/5

-##Fig5.
-Alpha and beta diversity of Rural and Urban metagenomes.
+## Fig.  Alpha and beta diversity of Rural and Urban metagenomes.

 ### --- Libraries ---
 ```{r}